SpineEventEngine/delivery/simple-server/README.md

 The in-memory storage provides best-possible performance and is used by default.

 The Redis storage adds ability to store the server info in a separate more durable storage.
-In order to use Redis storage one must set `USE_REDIS` environment variable and also configure `REDIS_HOST` environment variable.
+In order to use Redis storage one must set `USE_REDIS` environment variable to `true` and also configure `REDIS_HOST` environment variable.
 The latter allows configuring the host where the Redis server should be accessible by the application.
 It is also possible to configure `REDIS_PORT` environment variable which denotes the port on which Redis is accessible.
 The port defaults to `6379`.
+If the `USE_REDIS` variable is set to `true` but the `REDIS_HOST`is not configured the server will stay in in-memory mode.

 # Inbound message size